sanskrit-texts/gretil-corpus/README.md

     * ```)``` with ```_right-parenthesis_```;
     * space with nothing.

-### For the alidation according to TEI specification
+### For the validation according to TEI specification

 * Replaced ```{http://www.tei-c.org/ns/1.0}NOTE``` tag with ```{http://www.tei-c.org/ns/1.0}note```.